beazt123/homemade-ai-assistant/README.md

 #### CMD tool
 - Add file search function to CMD general tool assistant

+### Notes
+- Pocketsphinx is not supported beyond python 3.6.
+The python version was downgraded to support pocketsphinx so as to enable offline transcription.

 ## Workflows
 - Google/Wiki/Youtube: <platform-name> <search statement>